Assorted articles, old and new.

 Historical Fiction: Fictional accounts of the Scottish prisoners of war.
 Includes Juvenile links to wonderfully written stories by Mary Stetson Clarke, who was born on December 27, 1911 in Melrose, Massachusetts, the daughter of Horace and Mabel Pitts (Russell) Stetson.
 She was a lifelong resident of Massachusetts, and inspired by local history to write several outstanding historical novels and works of nonfiction for young people.
 She was graduated from Boston University with a degree in English Literature, and worked in newspapers for many years.
 She died in November 1994 at the age of 82

 George Sawin Stewart’s lists: photocopies of, –Scotch Prisoners- 1650/1., Scots at Lynn 1653., Iron Works Inventory, and Captured at Dunbar 112, Sept.
 3 1650, Deported Nov 1650 – with 115 others.
 These documents are part of the The Bartlett Collection housed in the R. Stanton Avery Special Collections Department at the New England Historic Genealogical Society in Boston, Massachusetts.
-They were found by the late Daniel G. Jenkins of Weymouth, Massachusetts, on my behalf, in the fall of 2007. ~ Teresa
+They were found by the late Daniel G. Jenkins of Weymouth, Massachusetts, on Teresa Rust’s behalf, in the fall of 2007.

 News of the Scottish prisoners of war in various media such as internet, magazines, news sites, podcasts, videos, ect.

 Updated: 18 Jan 2022